 Editor’s notes: Contrast is also introducing a new partnership with the Free Press this semester.
 Read more about the new monthly writing contests here.

-Marya Topina, Contrast’s co-editor who has been interviewed for this article, is also on the editorial staff of the Free Press as our co-features and copy editor.
+Marya Kuratova, Contrast’s co-editor who has been interviewed for this article, is also on the editorial staff of the Free Press as our co-features and copy editor.
 She was not involved in the editorial process of this article.